pegasystems/react-sdk/docs/CONTRIBUTING.md

 repository.

 Be sure to reference the original issue in the pull request.
-Expect some back-and-forth with regards to style and compliance of these rules.

 ## Run Tests

+Since the Angular SDK requires interaction with a running Pega Infinity&trade; server, there is not an automated set of tests provided at this time.

+We suggest you begin by using the **MediaCo** application provided in the [React SDK download](https://community.pega.com/marketplace/components/react-sdk).
+Test your change by using the MediaCo application and completing a complete case flow using the **New Service** casetype provided in that sample application.

-Test your change in a local application.
-If possible, please provide the maintainers with instructions on how they can run your application to confirm that the change works as expected.
+Alternately, if you are testing with your own application, provide a link from which maintainers can access your application.
+Please provide the maintainers with instructions on how they can run your application to confirm that your changes work as expected.